mrkjdy/website/static/posts/pattern-matching.md

 // ...
 ```

-Another option is to use `switch`/`case` which may be slightly easier to read:
+Another option is to use `switch`/`case` which may still be a bit easier to
+read:

 ```c
 // ...